 Principle 11: The Board is responsible for the governance of risk.
 The Board should ensure that Management maintains a sound system of risk management and internal controls to safeguard shareholders’ interests and the company’s assets, and should determine the nature and extent of the significant risks which the Board is willing to take in achieving its strategic objectives.

-The Manager has in place an adequate and effective system of risk management and internal controls addressing material financial, operational, compliance and information technology risks to safeguard Unitholders’ interests and CRCT’s assets.
+The Manager has in place an adequate and effective system of risk management and internal controls addressing material financial, operational, compliance and information technology (IT) risks to safeguard Unitholders’ interests and CRCT’s assets.

 The Board has overall responsibility for the governance of risk and oversees the Manager in the design, implementation and monitoring of the risk management and internal controls systems.
-The AC assists the Board in carrying out the Board’s responsibility of overseeing the risk management framework and policies of CRCT Group.
+The AC assists the Board in carrying out the Board’s responsibility of overseeing the risk management framework and policies for CRCT Group.

 The Manager adopts an Enterprise Risk Management (ERM) Framework which sets out the required environmental and organisational components for managing risk in an integrated, systematic and consistent manner.
 The ERM Framework and related policies are reviewed annually.